hivelocity/cluster-api-provider-hivelocity/docs/book/src/user/getting-started.md

 ## Current Limitations

+### Limitation: Broken Machine State

+Sometimes machines get stuck.
+The hang in state "Reloading" forever.
+Then the support of Hivelocity need to reset the machine.

+Related issue at Github [#59](https://github.com/hivelocity/cluster-api-provider-hivelocity/issues/59).

+### Limitation: Missing Loadbalancers

 Up to now Loadbalancers are not supported yet.
 But we are working on it.

 See [issue #55](https://github.com/hivelocity/cluster-api-provider-hivelocity/issues/55)